craflin/mare/README.md

 }
 ...
 ```

+In the &lt;expr&gt; part of an if-statement, lists can be compared with another or with strings, using the operators ==, !=, &gt;, &lt;, &gt;= and &lt;=.
+Expressions can be enclosed in parenthesis and multiple expressions can be chained using boolean operators (&& and ||).

 To differentiate between configurations and other environmental conditions, Mare provides the following "variables":
 * "configuration" – the name of the configuration currently built (e.g. "Debug", "Release", ...)